Heliot Ramos Player Props: Giants vs. Mets

 Heliot Ramos At The Plate

-- In four of seven games this year, Ramos got a hit, but only one each time.
+- In four of eight games this year, Ramos got a hit, but only one each time.

-- He has not gone deep in his seven games this season.
+- He has not hit a long ball in his eight games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.